Is Viagra Government Funded? Facts Behind Viral Sign Claiming ED Drug Subsidized

 CVS Drops Viagra, And Nobody Seems To Know Why

 But members of the military may face issues likely to cause erectile dysfunction not experienced as widely by members of the general public.
-Those would include severe injuries, as well as acute psychological problems, such as post-traumatic stress disorder, caused by exposure to violent combat.
+Those would include severe injuries as well as acute psychological problems, such as post-traumatic stress disorder, caused by exposure to violent combat.

 [Featured Image By Chris Hondros/Getty Images]